PhoenixTales/phoenix-docs/story/map-evolution.md

 * The Swamp was modeled, but with a very limited scope, since they didn't follow Mikes last sketch with a long coast in the middle of the east, but chose to let the Swamp transition into the sea almost immediately behind the Psi Camp.
 * The idea of the "Island of Resurrection" was discarded, instead the stone cirlce was modeled at its release position.
 * The "Old Temple" was added (this is referring to the original model of the later so-called Monastery Ruins) on the other side of the northern river, where it flows into the sea, opposite to the fogtower.
-* The Goblin Cave was added south of the big forest, north of the big lake.
+* The Goblin Cave was added at its release position, although it was seemlessly connected to the beach of the warans in the release version; the water didn't run down here.
 * The Entrance to the Orc Cemetary was added.
-* Quentin's Camp was added
+* Quentin's Camp was added.
-* The Troll Canyon from 0.56c and 0.64b was moved to a bit of a different position and higher up the mountains close to Quentin's Camp.
+* The Troll Canyon from 0.64b was moved to a bit of a different position, higher up the mountains close to Quentin's Camp.
 * The friends meeting place was added.
 * The way leading up towards the Old Fort was changed significantly.
-* A plateau was added with a hut (Gilberts hut at this point), which may have been what Ralfs idea of the "Hermit's Valley" developed into.
+* A plateau was added with a hut (Gilberts hut at this point).
+It may be what Ralfs idea of the "Hermit's Valley" developed into.
-* A forest was added in the southwest between this Orc Area and the Old Camp.
+* A forest was added in the southwest between the Old Camp and the new Orc Area (referring just to the small terrain with the entrance to the orc caves, not to the later version of the world, in which "Orc Area" refers to a much bigger terrain).
-* A new pass was added

 It is this map that the players who waited for Gothic before its release were familiar with.
 It is this map of which the most alpha screenshots exist and which was promoted the most.
 It had a significant impact on the expectations of the players and their perception of the game world.